CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Disc evolution model

 As discussed, in the early phase of disc evolution when the dust is abundant, or likewise in traps when there is no radial drift, the Stokes number of the largest grains is limited by fragmentation \citep{Birnstiel_2012}.
-Since collisions are typically most important between grains of similar sizes, with similar bulk velocities, the largest relative velocities are usually the random velocities due to turbulence, which results in the following limit
+As collisions are typically most important between grains of similar sizes, with similar bulk velocities, the largest relative velocities are usually the random velocities due to turbulence, which results in the following limit:

 where $u_f$ is the fragmentation velocity and typically it is assumed that $\alpha_{\rm t}=\alpha$.
-Thus, for some typical values, the corresponding coupling parameter of the large, drifting dust grains in the vicinity of the water snowline at $150\,\mathrm{K}$ becomes
+Thus, for some typical values, the corresponding coupling parameter of the large, drifting dust grains in the vicinity of the water snow line at $150\,\mathrm{K}$ becomes

-Note however, that if the bulk turbulence (as parametrized by $\alpha_{\rm t}$) is low, other processes can dominate the relative velocities \citep{Pinilla_2021}.
-For example fragmentation can occur due to the differential drift velocity between two dust grains of different sizes \citep{Birnstiel_2012}, in which case the limit becomes.
+We note, however, that if the bulk turbulence (as parametrized by $\alpha_{\rm t}$) is low, other processes can dominate the relative velocities \citep{Pinilla_2021}.
+For example, fragmentation can occur due to the differential drift velocity between two dust grains of different sizes \citep{Birnstiel_2012}, in which case the limit becomes

-where $\gamma=\frac{\partial \ln P}{\partial \ln R}$ and $N=0.5$ is the relative Stokes number assumed for the two differentially drifting grains.
+where $\gamma=\frac{\partial \ln P}{\partial \ln R}$, and $N=0.5$ is the relative Stokes number assumed for the two differentially drifting grains.